The multimedia project "100 min 100 år" visualises Finland’s 100-year history

 The theme for Finland’s 100-year celebration is “Together”, which is reflected also within 100 min 100 år.
 Both the celebration and the Media Culture students’ project examine the contemporary Finland and create something new together.

 If you want to follow the production’s progress and find out what it entails to work with short films and social media, make sure to tag along for this adventure!
-On the webpage 100min100ar.fi External link you find links to all social media and that’s also where all the short movies will be published on 30 May 2017.
+On the webpage 100min100ar.fi you find links to all social media and that’s also where all the short movies will be published on 30 May 2017.

 Further information:

-Emilia Leino, Online Media student, E-mail: leinoemi@arcada.fi
+Emilia Leino, Online Media student, leinoemi@arcada.fi

-Robert Nordström, Senior Lecturer Media Culture, E-mail: robert.nordstrom@arcada.fi
+Robert Nordström, Senior Lecturer Media Culture, robert.nordstrom@arcada.fi

 Text & photo: Students participating in the project 100 min 100 år

-Category: News
+Category: Research